matthewfcarlson/musupport/README.md

 ## Release Notes

 I changed it so you no longer get automatic pip installs.
 It was annoying to users since we moved to edk2 tools.
-Are you even there?
-Am I?
-I think.

 ### 1.0.0